 As good of a track record as ProKick had, Wishnowsky was still worried that he wouldn’t get picked up by an NCAA school right away.
-Still, he worked hard and soon enough, scouts began inquiring about the 6’4″, 220-pound Perth native.
+Still, he worked hard and soon enough, scouts began inquiring about the 6’4″, 220-pound Aussie.

 Wishnowsky eventually made his way from sunny Perth to equally sunny Santa Barbara, California.
 He got a scholarship punting for the Santa Barbara City College Vaqueros in the fall of 2014, averaging a solid 39.8 yards per punt that year.

 Eventually, Wishnowsky got the attention of coach Kyle Whittingham of the University of Utah.
-The Utes offered Wishnowsky a scholarship and he enrolled in January 2016 with big shoes to fill: he had to replace two-time All-American and two-time Ray Guy Award winner Tom Hackett.
+The Utes offered Wishnowsky a scholarship and he enrolled in January 2016 with big shoes to fill: he had to replace two-time All-American and two-time Ray Guy Award winner Tom Hackett, a fellow ProKick alum.

 However, Wishnowsky brought a different set of skills to the table than Hackett did – both on and off the field.

-Hackett stands only 5’10”, 180 pounds and was highly-regarded for his kicking accuracy.
+Hackett stands only 5’10”, 180 pounds and was highly-regarded for his quick release and kicking accuracy.
 However, he will admit that Wishnowsky has the superior leg and athleticism: